Mattiny/yamms/README.md

 - Configure the proportions of how many meshes of each type shall be placed into your scene.
 - Set up an area via Path3D polygon in which the meshes shall placed.
 - Set up exclusion areas via Path3D polygons (inside your area definition) to leave these areas empty.
-- Configure the height of the generated meshes: "Flat", "Floating" or "Dropped on floor".
+- Configure the height of the generated meshes: "Flat", "Floating", "Dropped on floor", "Dropped on ceiling".
+- Add additional scenes (e.g. collision objects) at the same position as the MultiMeshInstance3D instances.

 ## Installation
 - Download from GitHub: https://github.com/Mattiny/yamms